rdkcentral/rdk-halif-hdmi_cec/docs/pages/halSpec.md

 ### Quality Control

 - This interface is required to perform static analysis, our preferred tool is Coverity.
-- Open-source copyright validation is required to be performed, e.g.: Black duck, FossID.
 - Have a zero-warning policy with regards to compiling.
-All warnings are required to be treated as errors.
+All warnings are required to be treated as error.
+- Copyright validation is required to be performed, e.g.: Black duck, FossID.
 - Use of memory analysis tools like Valgrind are encouraged, to identify leaks/corruptions.
-- Tests will endeavour to create worst case scenarios to assist investigations.
+- `HAL` Tests will endeavour to create worst case scenarios to assist investigations.
+- Improvements by any party to the testing suite are required to be fed back.

 ### Licensing